OpenVQE/OpenVQE/openvqe/applications/qiskit_programs/README.md

-In this repository, you will find the quantum_maxcut.ipynb notebook.
-The notebook shows a quantum annealing algorithm based on quantum gates to compute the maxcut of a graph list.
+This repository contains the `quantum_maxcut.ipynb` notebook, which demonstrates a quantum annealing algorithm using quantum gates to calculate the maxcut of a graph.

-We would like to thank Don Isaac for this notebook.
-Please checkout his [github page](https://github.com/darkmatter2000)
+Special thanks to Don Isaac for contributing this notebook.
+Be sure to check out his [GitHub page](https://github.com/darkmatter2000)!